 Since 1976, Amtelco has provided innovative communication solutions to call centers around the world.
 In 1997, the 1Call Division was formed to offer enterprise-wide clinical communication solutions designed specifically for healthcare organizations.
 1Call is dedicated to serving the unique call center and communication needs of healthcare organizations, helping improve communications between patients, physicians, and staff by connecting people and information.
 Amtelco has received twenty-eight patents, covering a wide range of communications processes.

-Hospitals and healthcare organizations around the world turn to 1Call to solve their medical call center, answering service, on-call scheduling, call handling, secure messaging, voice processing, conference calling, and automated integration engine notification needs.
-In an independent survey, 100 percent of the respondents said they would highly recommend Amtelco and 1Call to another healthcare organization.
+Hospitals and healthcare organizations around the world turn to 1Call to solve their medical call center, answering service, on-call scheduling, on-site and remote operator, web-based communication, call handling, secure messaging, voice processing, conference calling, and automated integration engine notification needs.
+In an independent survey, 100 percent of the respondents said they would highly recommend Amtelco and 1Call over other healthcare communication providers.

-When help is needed, it’s just a phone call away.
-1Call customers can also email the support team or access the exclusive online TechHelper tool, where documentation, manuals, videos, and many more training tools are available.
+Customers have access to 1Call’s support team via phone, email, or the exclusive online TechHelper tool, where documentation, manuals, videos, and many more training tools are available.
 TechHelper is available 24-hours a day, with unlimited access.
 Emergency assistance for 1Call systems is available 24-hours a day, 365-days a year.

 Software upgrades are included with support agreements, helping ensure that 1Call customers always have access to the newest features.

 In an independent customer satisfaction survey, 97 percent of the respondents said the Amtelco and 1Call service and support was excellent (Amtelco Satisfaction Research Study conducted by TMA+Peritus, February 2015).
 1Call looks forward to partnering with more healthcare organizations to provide this same level of service.

 Streamlined Hospital Communication Solutions